hummingbird-jp/stat-web/README.md

 ## 3. Functions to make a meeting productive and creative!
 There are lots of fun tricks to make your meeting better!

-[Let us know](https://forms.gle/5prf8vyS73KygvdL9) if you have any suggestion for new features!
+[Let us know](https://forms.gle/5prf8vyS73KygvdL9) if you have any suggestions for new features!
 [<img width="720" alt="Screen Shot 2021-09-09 at 13 39 04" src="https://user-images.githubusercontent.com/62736166/132623462-3f64bca6-d8bb-4efa-ba83-7d84ab1f0b8b.png">](https://forms.gle/5prf8vyS73KygvdL9)

 ### Set Agenda